 Our starling population has fallen by over 80 per cent since the 1970s.
 Always offer this beautiful species food when they appear in our gardens, typically during late May and June.
 They will enjoy suet pellets, mealworms and suet fat balls.
 It is important to provide live food during nesting season because they will only feed invertebrate prey to their young.

+View our full range of bird feeders.
 Wild birds need water as much as food for drinking and bathing.
 We always recommend putting fresh clean water out every day of the year.